-You can use a slow cooker, an instant pot, a Dutch oven—they’re very easy to adapt for a large crowd and range in weight from two to around five pounds.
-Chuck roasts are also referred to as chuck eye roasts, chuck pot roasts, and chuck roll roasts.
-Since you’re always braising a pot roast, the meat will be tender and rich in flavor.
+You can use a slow cooker, an instant pot, or a Dutch oven to get sought-after, juicy results — pot roasts are very easy to adapt for a large crowd and range in weight from around 2-5 pounds.
+Since cooking a pot roast always involves braising, the meat will be tender and rich in flavor.

 Check out these six recipes for pot roast and chuck roast and you’ll be on your way to a delicious dinner in no time.

 Make sure that you read this recipe right: Yes, it says eight heads of garlic, not cloves.
 This seriously garlicky pot roast starts off with roasting whole heads of garlic and makes enough to save for future dinners.

 A great winter stew that freezes well, this recipe calls for a 3-pound boneless chuck roast.
 You can substitute any winter root vegetables for the carrots and Yukon Gold potatoes to change it up.
 Be sure to freeze any leftovers.